reactgraphqlacademy/rest-to-graphql-workshop/README.md

 }
 ```

-- Once implemented, do you see any potential vulnerability issue on that query?
+- Once implemented, do you see any vulnerability issues on that query?

 ## Articles and links